-At the moment, the Shopify Lite plan allows the merchant to share and sell on mainstream social platforms like Facebook.
+At the moment, the Shopify Starter plan allows the merchant to share and sell on mainstream social platforms like Facebook.
 The shop section allows all potential customers to view and buy items from your Facebook page, in the click of a “buy” button.

 As a means to engage with customers in a conversational manner, this plan comes with a valuable Chat and Email support System.
 As far as handling payments is concerned, this plan allows you to accept credit cards from any corner of the world.

 All you need to do is download its point of sale app which is easily compatible with both iOS and Android apps.

 Most merchants go for this plan during their initial phase of kick-starting an online business.
 And the grounds are so facile.
 So let’s have a snippet of what makes the Basic Shopify plan a choice for many newbies.